Romain-Chevrollier/House-price-prediction/README.md

 ## What i learned

 XGBoost : a tree based model using boosting method
+Boosting : Multiple model sequentially getting better using the result from the one before
 Heatmap from seaborn
 Normalize and Standardize data but tree model so useless (usefull to know for futur project)
 Metrics : R2_score close to 1 good, MAE close to 0 good